MoipatiThoobe/aws-challenge-week-4/README.md

 <img width="656" alt="12" src="https://github.com/user-attachments/assets/a33b600d-cb1c-4458-858c-642500b62424" />

-12. Update the bucket policy, the new policy encoforces that any new objects placed into ssekms-only/ prefix in the bucket must have SSE-KMS encryption
+12. Update the bucket policy, the new policy enforces that any new objects placed into ssekms-only/ prefix in the bucket must have SSE-KMS encryption

 <img width="950" alt="13" src="https://github.com/user-attachments/assets/4a412c74-3000-4753-8ad0-11f7e9de7edf" />

-13. Run comamnds in the SSH session to put text03, text04 and text05 objects into the bucket.
+13. Run commands in the SSH session to put text03, text04 and text05 objects into the bucket.
 The behaviour is as follows:
 * put object for text03 will succeed and is aws:kms because it inherits the default encryption of SSE-KMS as no encryption method has been specified
 * put object for text04 will succeed and it AES256 because we specified to use SSE-S3
 * put object for text05 will succeed and it is aws:kms